uhm-triplet/uhm-triplet.github.io/_posts/2023-03-15-First-prototype.md

 #### Stage Clear
 ![Stage_Clear](../assets/img/yongu/prototype/stage1clear.png)
+When all enemies are eliminated and the song has ended, stage clear UI appears.
 Stage Clear UI is similar to the game over UI, additional "Next Stage" button is included.

 ![Stage_Clear](../assets/img/yongu/prototype/stage2open.png)